Manufacturer catalog

 ECIA L-65 mortar family

-The cataloged ECIA L-65 mortar entry anchors the company's postwar mortar production line.
+The cataloged ECIA L-65 mortar entry anchors the company's later mortar production line, including 81 mm and 120 mm variants documented in Spanish service and export reporting.

 Sources: Patrimonio Industrial de Euskadi, El País: Esperanza, primer exportador de armas